Lecrapouille/gdcef/README.md

 have their name a little changed compared to the official API.
 Last good point for us for this project, is the presence of C++ namespace which fix for us a name conflict on the error enumerators: Godot and CEF using the same error names, the compiler does not know which one to use.
-Finally, to make use CEF natively inside Godot engine would mean to modify directly the Godot code source, which is more complex than using C++ binding.
+Finally, to make use of CEF natively inside Godot engine would mean to directly modify the Godot source code, which is more complex than using C++ binding.
 If you are curious and read French you can check this [document](https://github.com/stigmee/doc-internal/blob/master/doc/tuto_modif_godot_fr.md#compilation-du-module-godot-v34-stable) detailing how we succeeded.